arunpatro/verilog-eval/README.md

 We provide two sets of problem descriptions: machine generated and manually converted to text-only format.

+## Differences from NVLabs/verilog-eval
+Functions in functions doesn't seem to be able to pickled.
+So we need to create the functions outside.
+[TODO] Add traceback error from the other repo.

 ## Installation

 We closely follow guidance from [HumanEval](https://github.com/openai/human-eval/tree/master).